openpracticelibrary/openpracticelibrary/content/practice/lean-value-tree.md

 <!--StartFragment-->

-It’s a conceptual tool to facilitate, capture and share the companie’s strategy and visión.
+It’s a conceptual tool to facilitate, capture and share the companie’s strategy and visión for all the organization's levels and teams.

 <!--EndFragment-->